Find forms and

 2014-2015 Application Cycle Calendar

-The City of Salem is now accepting Community Development Block Grant (CDBG), HOME Investment Partnerships, and Social Services program applications for the 2014 funding cycle.
+The City of Salem Community Development Block Grant (CDBG), HOME Investment Partnerships, and Social Services program accepted applications for the 2014 funding cycle.
 There is an estimated $2,281,859 available.
 However, please note this amount is subject to change.
 The 2014 federal budget has not passed and we have not yet received any indication as to the funding amounts.

 The Community Development Block Grant (CDBG) and HOME Investment Partnerships Programs are funded by the U.S. Department of Housing and Urban Development and are authorized by Title I of the Housing and Community Development Act of 1974, as amended.
 Funds are for the 2014 Program Year, beginning July 1, 2014, but may not be available until August/September.